FOREX-Euro climbs, but gains seen limited before ECB

 Since the rate cut, analysts said a popular trade has been to sell the euro against the higher-yielding Australian dollar.
 The euro fell to a record low of A$1.1645 on Tuesday.

-Analysts said long term investors like central banks have also increased holdings of high-yielding currencies, especially at the expense of the euro and that could be one reason why the Australian dollar has been in demand.
+Analysts said central banks have also increased holdings of higher-yielding currencies and that could be one reason why the Australian dollar has been in demand.
 The Aussie hit a four-month high against the U.S. dollar at $1.0539.

+“We’ve already seen some serious diversification, and these are longer-term decisions and they are not going to turn around in the short term,” said Jesper Bargmann, Asia head of G11 spot FX at RBS, Singapore, referring to a shift in asset allocation by central bank reserve managers out of the euro.

-The Swiss National Bank which has been defending the 1.20 franc per euro peg since last September by buying the common currency, on Tuesday published data on its foreign exchange reserves, showing a second quarter increase in euros as well as in “other” currencies.
-Expectations are the euros will soon be sold in favour of other currencies.
+The Swiss National Bank on Tuesday published data on its foreign exchange reserves, showing a second quarter increase in euros as well as in “other” currencies.

-“With an estimated 184 billion euros still on its balance sheet, continued future offloading of euros could have a meaningful impact on euro crosses,” said Geoffrey Kendrick, currency analyst at Nomura.
+“The (data) suggests the central bank had been an active buyer of currencies including the Australian dollar (and) Swedish crown,” UBS FX strategist Geoffrey Yu said in a note.

-The “other” currencies in the SNB portfolio refers to commodity and emerging market currencies.
-These growth-linked currencies also tend to benefit when optimism about the outlook for the global economy picks up.
+These growth-linked currencies tend to benefit when optimism about the outlook for the global economy picks up.

-While the U.S. Federal Reserve is likely to hold off from adopting another bond-buying programme at its two-day policy meeting that starts later in the session, some players think it might adopt such monetary stimulus in coming months.
-Investors will also eye Chicago PMI data for July, house prices for May and personal income and spending for June.
+While the Federal Reserve is likely to hold off from adopting another bond-buying programme at its two-day policy meeting that starts on Tuesday, some players think it might adopt such monetary stimulus in coming months.

 The dollar edged up 0.1 percent to 78.18 yen.